nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 assert sum(iota(3)) == 0 + 1 + 2 # or `iota(3).sum`

 ```
-In particular iterable arguments can now be used with MCS, example:
+In particular iterable arguments can now be used with the method call syntax.
+For example:
 ```nim
 import std/[sequtils, os]
 echo walkFiles("*").toSeq # now works